-We greatly expanded mentor and apprentice support this season, hosted 5 remote field days, including a hands-on grafting workshop for the apprentices, and offered one remote field day and three in-person workshops specifically for apprentices in 2021.
+The Agroforestry Apprenticeship hosted 5 remote field days in 2020, including a hands-on grafting workshop for the apprentices, and offered one remote field day and three in-person workshops specifically for apprentices in 2021.
 The program also dramatically expanding its online course offerings, publicly launch a series of six online courses in December of 2020 .
-Apprentices were able to network during our highly successful 2020 Online Perennial Farm Gathering and the 2021 online National Agroforestry Conference (NAC), which each brought together over 400 agroforestry researchers, farmers, and enthusiasts.
-Full scholarships and reduced ticket prices were available, so cost was not a barrier to participation in the gathering.
+Apprentices were able to network during the 2020 Online Perennial Farm Gathering and the 2021 online National Agroforestry Conference (NAC), which each brought together over 400 agroforestry researchers, farmers, and enthusiasts.
+Full scholarships and reduced ticket prices were available for apprenticeship participants, so cost was not a barrier to participation in the gathering.
 Education and outreach associated with this program has already exceeded our expectations.
 Over 500 people joined us live for the remote field days in 2020 and 2021, and publicly available recordings have garnered over 2,000 views.

 We safely matched 10 apprentices with agroforestry mentor farmers in the Midwest in the face of a raging pandemic.
 One of our goals was to diversify the apprentice cohort.
 Last year year, our cohort included one latinx person, one transgender person, and six women.

 The apprentices received valuable lessons on daily, seasonal, and annual aspects of the agroforestry operation from their mentors.
 In addition to hands-on training with crop management (including, weed management, pruning, and harvesting), apprentices also learned about farm finances and business operations.
 We have a great group of people in the apprentice cohort, who all participated in monthly cohort calls and a private Facebook group to foster community building within the cohort.